Would you rather listen to a conversation on this topic? Feel free to listen to our podcast👇

 - They care about what’s occupying your time, as opposed to other projects you could be working on.

 Areas of accomplishment self evaluation example:

 I designed a new user flow last quarter.
-This took a significant amount of my work time and I had to collaborate with 3 different departments to make it a success.
-While I worked on this task, I took the opportunity to learn new software, because I knew it would be a useful skill while I help out the design team (since Analisa is on leave).
+This took a significant amount of my work time, and it took collaborating with three different departments to make it a success.
+While I worked on this task, I took the opportunity to learn new software because I knew it would be a useful skill while I help out the design team (since Analisa is on leave).

 What if you can’t remember what you worked on?
 To refresh your memory, ask yourself if you:

 - Wrote any reports or summaries for your boss

 - Took the lead on an extra project you weren’t assigned to

 - Designed or conducted trainings (even informal ones)

 - Made an introduction for a team member

 - Have any recurring to-dos or calendar events